 International Brands Win US Shoppers with Quality Fulfillment

-A recent Radial survey revealed opportunities for international brands entering the US market.
+Radial research reveals opportunities for international brands entering the US market.
 And it starts with quality fulfillment.

 US Shoppers Seek International Brands Across Categories

 While US shoppers explore international brands for a variety of products, some categories draw them more often than others.
-Per Radial’s June consumer survey, 60% of shoppers actively or sometimes seek out international brands for consumer electronics, followed by apparel (59%), footwear (58%), and health and beauty products (56%).
+Per Radial’s consumer survey data, 60% of shoppers actively or sometimes seek out international brands for consumer electronics, followed by apparel (59%), footwear (58%), and health and beauty products (56%).

 But international brands still need to answer a key question: What will capture and keep the interest of US customers?